2025 Under-21 EURO qualifying groups

 Article body

-Qualifying for the 2025 UEFA European Under-21 Championship begins on Friday with 52 teams competing in nine groups for 15 slots alongside hosts Slovakia in the finals.
+Qualifying for the 2025 UEFA European Under-21 Championship has begub with 52 teams competing in nine groups for 15 slots alongside hosts Slovakia in the finals.

 There are two group games in March and eight more in June before most teams begin their campaign in September, continuing until October 2024.
 The nine group winners and the three best runners-up (not counting results against sixth-placed teams) will qualify directly for the final tournament in summer 2025 alongside hosts Slovakia.
 The other six runners-up will progress to the November 2024 play-offs for the last three finals spots.